bitdomo/restore_imei/README.md

 ## Requirement
 - Latest android platform-tools from Google.
-- Android platform-tools either added to %PATH% or place the script fales to the platform-tools folder.
+- Android platform-tools either added to %PATH% or place the script files to the platform-tools folder.
 - The phone must be rooted.
 - Have USB debugging enabled.
 - Adb shell must have superuser permissions granted.